lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project1.md

 ### Important note

-You can use the built-in `Math` class to compute exponential, logs, etc. You can find the documentation [here](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Math.html).
+You can use the built-in `Math` class to compute exponential, logs, random numbers, etc. You can find the documentation [here](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Math.html).
 The point of this assignment is to practice writing a class, not implement algorithms for computing mathematical functions.
 If you're stuck on that, ask for help early.